 The clarity of scope of work can have an impact on the cost of surveys.
 The cost study report indicates that the average total labour was 31% higher when the scope was not clear for the project.
-Clarification of the type of survey required for the intended transaction, prior to the field work starting is key to ensuring the project outcome is what was expected and needed.
+Clarification of the type of survey required for the intended transaction, prior to the field work starting, is key to ensuring the project outcome is what was expected and needed.

-- Good communication with the surveyor and other stakeholders in the project will be key in ensuring that the project is completed efficiently as possible.
-Frequent communication between the surveyor and Lands Manager will enable clarity in the scope of work amongst all parties involved. - Local knowledge provided by the Land Manager can often reduce the risks of the surveyor.
-Land managers should discuss the project and their knowledge of site and survey conditions thoroughly, prior to issuing a contract. - Utilization of local resources (survey assistants, accommodation and transportation rental) can reduce costs and increase capacity.
+- Good communication with the surveyor and other stakeholders in the project will be key in ensuring that the project is completed as efficiently as possible.
+Frequent communication between the surveyor and Lands Manager will enable clarity in the scope of work amongst all parties involved. - Local knowledge provided by the Land Manager can often reduce the time and potential hazards for the surveyor.
+Land Managers should discuss the project and their knowledge of site and survey conditions thoroughly, prior to issuing a contract. - Utilization of local resources (survey assistants, accommodation, meals and transportation rental) can reduce costs and increase First Nation capacity.